Saccharin: Government regulation

 Starting in 1907, the United States Food and Drug Administration began investigating saccharin as a result of the Pure Food and Drug Act.
 Harvey Wiley, then the director of the bureau of chemistry for the FDA, viewed it as an illegal substitution of a valuable ingredient, sugar, by a less valuable ingredient.
 In a clash that had career consequences, Wiley told President Theodore Roosevelt, "Everyone who ate that sweet corn was deceived.
 He thought he was eating sugar, when in point of fact he was eating a coal tar product totally devoid of food value and extremely injurious to health."
 But Roosevelt himself was a consumer of saccharin, and, in a heated exchange, Roosevelt angrily answered Wiley by stating, "Anybody who says saccharin is injurious to health is an idiot."
 The episode proved the undoing of Wiley's career.

 In 1911, Food Inspection Decision 135 stated that foods containing saccharin were adulterated.
 However, in 1912, Food Inspection Decision 142 stated that saccharin was not harmful.

 More controversy was stirred in 1969 with the discovery of files from the FDA's investigations of 1948 and 1949.
 These investigations, which had originally argued against saccharin use, were shown to prove little about saccharin being harmful to human health.
 In 1977, the FDA made an attempt to completely ban the substance, following studies showing that the substance caused bladder cancer in rats.
 The attempted ban was unsuccessful due to public opposition that was encouraged by industry advertisements, and instead the following label was mandated: "Use of this product may be hazardous to your health.
 This product contains saccharin which has been determined to cause cancer in laboratory animals".
 That requirement was dropped in 2000 following new research that concluded humans reacted differently than rats and were not at risk of cancer at typical intake levels.
 (See also: § Warning label addition and removal below.)
 The sweetener has continued to be widely used in the United States and is now the third-most popular artificial sweetener behind sucralose and aspartame.

 In the European Union, saccharin is also known by the E number (additive code) E954.

 The current status of saccharin is that it is allowed in most countries, and countries such as Canada have lifted their previous ban of it as a food additive.
 The claims that it is associated with bladder cancer were shown to be unfounded in experiments on primates.
 (It is, however, prohibited to mail saccharin tablets or packets to France.)

-Saccharin was formerly on California's list of chemicals known to the state to cause cancer for the purposes of Proposition 65, but it was delisted in 2001.
+Saccharin was formerly on California's list of chemicals known to the state to cause cancer for the purposes of Proposition 65, but it was delisted on April 6, 2001.